miminame-daisuki/nhentai-scraper/README.md

 - Failed when retrieving thumbnail
 - Download by author (download all galleries?, even the ones the same title by using title-1, title-2 for example?) to automatically update downloaded galleries
 - Automatically detect input file contains artist name or gallery id?
+- Combine download_author.py and download_galleries.py into one file containing main() and put function definitions in new file

 - Add diagnosis? (total slept time, failed url percentage, ...)
 - Same title already downloaded, different contents?